Torrenting Statistics You Should Learn About in 2023

 (The Times)

 At its peak, torrenting music became the trend for teens.
 61% of 14-17-year-olds had illegally downloaded songs on their devices.
-96% of 18-24-year olds pirated content online.
+On the other hand, 96% of 18-24-year olds pirated content online.

 (Legaljobs)

 47% are in the 30-44 age range, with the remaining 13% being 45 years and above.
-While music and movies earned the top spots in piracy popularity, books are not exempted.
-In 2017, around 16.5 million electronic books (ebook) downloaders were in the U.S.
+While music and movies earned the top spots in piracy popularity, books are not exempt.
+In 2017, around 16.5 million electronic books (ebook) downloaders were in the US.

-10. The typical pirate is a male aged 16-24 and resides in urban areas.
+12. The typical pirate is a male aged 16-24 residing in urban areas.

 44.44% of college-age males participate in online music piracy, compared to only 14.62% of females in the same age range.
 Both genders like music, yet this statistic shows that males typically engage in piracy.